Antonio Cuenco

-Antonio "Tony" Veloso Cuenco (March 26, 1936 – June 27, 2020) was a Filipino politician who served as a council member for the 2nd District of the Cebu City Council.
-He also served as the Secretary-General of the ASEAN Inter-Parliamentary Assembly (AIPA) from 2010 to 2013 and as representative of the 2nd District of Cebu City in the House of Representatives.
+Antonio "Tony" Veloso Cuenco (March 26, 1936 – June 27, 2020) was a Filipino politician who served as a council member for the 2nd district of the Cebu City Council.
+He also served as the Secretary-General of the ASEAN Inter-Parliamentary Assembly (AIPA) from 2010 to 2013 and as representative of Cebu City's 2nd congressional district in the House of Representatives from 1987 to 1998 and 2001 to 2010.
+Cuenco was the first speaker pro tempore of the House after the chamber's reestablishment in 1987.

 Personal life

-Born on March 26, 1936, to a well-known family in Cebu, the Cuenco family, "Tony" was the son of former Gov. Manuel Cuenco and Milagros Veloso-Cuenco, the grandnephew of former Rep. Miguel Cuenco (5th district), and the grandson of the former Senate President, Mariano Jesús Cuenco.
-He was married to former congresswoman (2nd district), Nancy Roa-Cuenco with four children; Cebu City Councilor James Anthony Cuenco, Cebu City Councilor Ronald Cuenco, Antonio Cuenco, Jr., and Cynthia Cuenco-Dizon.
+Born on March 26, 1936 to a well-known family in Cebu, the Cuenco family, "Tony" was the son of former Gov. Manuel Cuenco and Milagros Veloso-Cuenco, the grandnephew of former representative Miguel Cuenco, and the grandson of former Senate President Mariano Cuenco.
+He was married to former congresswoman Nancy Roa-Cuenco with four children; Cebu City councilors James Anthony Cuenco and Ronald Cuenco, Antonio Cuenco, Jr., and Cynthia Cuenco-Dizon.

-He spent his secondary education (high school) in Ateneo de Cagayan, and received his Bachelor of Arts and Bachelor of Law degrees from Ateneo de Manila University.
+He spent his secondary education in Ateneo de Cagayan, and received his Bachelor of Arts and Bachelor of Law degrees from Ateneo de Manila University.

 Political career

-At 29 years old, he was one of the youngest Congressmen elected during the 6th Congress (1965–1969 in Cebu City 5th District).
-He had also been a member of the 8th, 9th and 10th Congresses (1987–1998) and the Batasang Pambansa (1984–1986).
+At 29 years old, Cuenco was one of the youngest congressmen elected during the 6th Congress, serving from 1965 to 1969 representing Cebu's 5th congressional district.
+He had also been a member of Regular Batasang Pambansa from 1984 to 1986, and the reestablished House of Representatives from 1987 to 1998, now representing Cebu City's 2nd district.
+He was elected during the 8th Congress as speaker pro tempore.

-After his wife's term (1998–2001), he ran for Cebu City 2nd District's Congressional seat.
-Since then, he led that area through the 12th and 13th congress.
+After his wife's term in 2001, he ran anew for Cebu City's 2nd congressional district.
+Since then, he represented the city in Congress from 2001 to 2010 through the 12th to 14th Congresses.
+His term ended on June 30, 2010, and was succeeded by Tomas Osmeña.

-On May 18, 2007, he was elected to a third term as Congressman of the 2nd District of Cebu City in the House of Representatives.
-His term ended on June 30, 2010, when Tomas Osmeña took his oath as his successor.

-Cuenco ran for, and won a seat in the Cebu City Council during the 2019 elections placing 4th with 140,139 votes.
+Cuenco ran for, and won a seat in the Cebu City Council during the 2019 elections, placing 4th with 140,139 votes.